monday8am/monday8am.github.io/_pages/02_about.md

 I work as senior mobile developer for [Fidesmo][Fidesmo] and my job is to lead the mobile strategy of the company.

 My prefered languages right now are **Swift** and **Kotlin**.
-I used to loved multiplatform solutions, so I did a lot of Xamarin and Flash in the past.
+I used to love multiplatform solutions, so I did a lot of Xamarin and Flash in the past.

 I have some tendence to use functional programming concepts.
-I like Reactive Programming, unidirectional architectures and in the future, I want to learn Elm.
+I like Reactive Programming, unidirectional architectures.
+Next language I'd love to learn: [Elm](http://elm-lang.org/).

 Aside from being a developer, I feel at ease using Sketch or Photoshop and I consider myself an **UI** guy.
 My favourite color scheme is [Solarized][Solarized].